(Last Updated on : 30/06/2017)

 and miniature painting

-.
+Pichhwai Painting - It is a very ancient form of art passed on from generation to generation.
+This painting has a very devotional subject matter towards Lord Krishna.
 Pichhwai paintings exhibit Lord Krishna in different moods, body postures, and attires.
 The aim of Pichhwais is to narrate tales of Krishna to the illiterate.
-Pichhwais artists can be found in Chitron Ki Gali (Street of paintings) and Chitrakaron Ka Mohallah (colony of painters).
+Pichhwai artists can be found in Chitron Ki Gali (Street of paintings) and Chitrakaron Ka Mohallah (colony of painters).

 - Rajasthan is regarded as one of the pioneer seats of miniature paintings in India.
 It is believed that this art form was introduced to the land of India by the Mughals